opsdroid/opsdroid/docs/tutorials/introduction-vim.md

 _Note: Vi/Vim has a lot of different commands and combinations, this is just an introduction and you should read other sources if you want to learn how to use Vi/Vim properly._

 #### Saving and quitting Vi/Vim
-Now that you know how to edit text in Vi/Vim, the most important thing you will learn will be how to save your changes and quit.
+Now that you know how to edit the text in Vi/Vim, the most important thing you will learn will be how to save your changes and quit.
 If you press the _:_ key of your keyboard, you will be able to enter commands to Vi/Vim.

 To save a file all you need to do is type `:w` and then press enter.